The cost of AI is collapsing

 - March 14, 2023

-GPT-4 launches at $30 per million input tokens — expensive enough that running it across a real product was prohibitive for most companies.
+GPT-4 launches at $30 per million input tokens and $60 per million output tokens — expensive enough that running it across a real product was prohibitive for most companies.

 - November 6, 2023